Professional Medical Coding

 About the Program

 Professional Medical Coding is a 128 hour class that is taught in a hybrid format, incorporating classroom and online learning.
-Class meets 1 to 2 evenings a week and students should expect to spend at least 10 hours of work outside the classroom.
+Class meets 2 evenings a week and students should expect to spend at least 10 hours of work outside the classroom.
 Upon completion of the class, students will sit for the Certified Professional Coder (CPC) exam from AAPC (American Association of Professional Coders).

 Program to Include

 - Evaluation & management review

 - Expertise in reviewing and assigning correct procedure & diagnostic codes

 - High School Diploma or Equivalent (HiSET, GED)

 - 2.5 GPA in high school or college (must provide copy of transcript with registration)